hashicorp/terraform-cdk/website/docs/cdktf/concepts/stacks.html.md

 });
 ```

-This will synthesize a Terraform configuration with the remote backend included in the `terraform` block.
+The example above synthesizes a Terraform configuration with the remote backend included in the `terraform` block.

 ```json
 {